conoro/hugo.conoroneill.com/content/post/the-brooks-caldera-6-is-an-ultra-devouring-monster.md

 If you're tired of tip-toeing on wet rocks, this is the shoe you've been looking for.

 # Update - Maybe not so perfect
 Things had continued to go well with the Calderas and I did multiple shorter trail runs after the Ultras.
-Then last weekend, after 150 miles, whilst out again on the Beara Way, I realised my left foot was sliding around badly.
+Then two weeks ago, after 150 miles, whilst out again on the Beara Way, I realised my left foot was sliding around badly.
 I looked down to see a complete separation of the two parts of the upper.
 I really can't believe Brooks only used glue to hold two highly stressed sections together with no stitching at all.
 It was almost guaranteed to fail eventually.
-For this reason I have to withdraw my recommendation unless you only run on very gentle trails.
-I'll continue to use the Caldera 6 but only after re-glueing and awl-stitching the two parts together on both shoes.
+For this reason I have to withdraw my recommendation unless you only run on very gentle American buffed trails.
+I'll continue to use the Caldera 6 but only now that I have re-glued and awl-stitched the two parts together on both shoes.
+They happily survived a very tough 64km trail run last weekend after my repairs.
 Hopefully Brooks sees this post and my tweet and fixes the problem for the Caldera 7.
+(No response on Twitter after a week.
+What is going on with major brands and the complete collapse of their customer support/interaction quality?)

 ![Busted Caldera 6](/images/2023/06/busted_caldera.jpg)